pulzze/autoflow-documentation/docs/ids/action-array-take-random/tooltip.md

-This Action returns new Array Takes 'count' random elements from 'Array'.
+Takes items at random from an array